ims-asb/Keeb/README.md

 - I also considered doing kickstand feet but i'm too confused and lazy to do it.

 Thank you acon, mpk and sophia!
-Also thank you Elslie for the silkscreen art (stars and Kirby, i did the hack club stuff myself)
+Also thank you Elslie for the silkscreen art (stars and kirby, i did the hack club stuff myself)